Cameron1Cruz/cameron1cruz.github.io/pages/about.md

 # About

 I am a cybersecurity professional, and have a passion for all things tech.
-In my spare time I run this blog named CruzOnCyber.
-I talk about various topics ranging from fundamental information security to fun projects I am working on.
-I want to focus on security engineering and expand my skills into embedded systems.
-I hope this blog serves as a good track record of my work in the cyber field.
+CruzOnCyber is my blog where I share insights from the field, from the basics of infosec to the latest projects I'm working on.
+Follow along as I document my journey in the cyber world.